-- 1. The approach to addressing the challenge or need identified in the Purpose of the Proposal section above. - How the applicant will measure its progress in achieving the proposal's goal(s)/vision.
-Identify targeted outcome(s) and describe any tool(s) the applicant will use to track those outcomes and report them to OVW.
-Tools may include OVW performance progress reports and logic model templates (both available at https://www.vawamei.org/tools-resource/resources-available/). - 3.
-How the applicant will move to project sustainability; continuation applicants must provide specific details. - 4.
-The extent to which the project will provide comprehensive legal services to victims of domestic violence, dating violence, sexual assault, and/or stalking who cannot afford legal services.
-Special consideration will be given to applications proposing to provide legal services that promote economic independence, including protection order hearings, family matters (divorce, child custody, or child support), consumer or housing matters, and credit restoration. - 5.
-Measurable goals and objectives for the proposed project. - 6.
-Specific tasks and activities necessary for accomplishing all stated goals and objectives. - 7.
-How proposed activities would address the need identified. - 8.
-How the proposed activities will protect victim confidentiality. - 9.
-The timeline for the proposed project that identifies when the tasks and activities will be accomplished within the 36-month grant period. - 10.
-A supervision and mentoring plan for grant-funded attorney staff (attorneys with less than five years of experience must be supervised by an attorney). - 11.
-If applicable, any products that will be generated using grant funds and how these products will be used to address the legal needs of victims of domestic violence, dating violence, sexual assault, and/or stalking.
-Product development is not required as some communities would not benefit from the development of new products. - 12.
-If applicable, the use of databases or other information-gathering or sharing technology, and an explanation of how the project will address any victim safety concerns that may arise from the use of technology, such as confidentiality, safety planning, and informed consent. - 13.
-How the project will address the victimization rates identified in the Purpose of the Proposal section. - 14.
-How the proposed project will reach each population identified in the Purpose of the Proposal section.
+- 1. How proposed activities would address the need identified in the Purpose of the Proposal section above. - 2.
+Measurable goals and objectives for the proposed project. - 3.
+Specific tasks and activities necessary for accomplishing all stated goals and objectives. - 4.
+How the proposed activities will protect victim confidentiality. - The timeline for the proposed project that identifies when the tasks and activities will be accomplished within the 36month grant period. - 6.
+A supervision and mentoring plan for grant-funded attorney staff (attorneys with less than five years of experience must be supervised by an attorney). - 7.
+If applicable, any products that will be generated using grant funds and how these products will be used to address the legal needs of victims of domestic violence, dating violence, sexual assault, or stalking.
+Product development is not required as some communities would not benefit from the development of new products. - 8.
+If applicable, the use of databases or other information-gathering or sharing technology, and an explanation of how the project will address any victim safety concerns that may arise from the use of technology, such as confidentiality, safety planning, and informed consent. - 9.
+Describe how the proposed project will address the unique needs of the traditionally underserved populations identified in the Purpose of the Proposal section above. - 10.
+Describe how the proposed project will be accessible to individuals with disabilities, individuals who are Deaf or hard of hearing, and persons with limited English proficiency.